George Edward Cheney: Academic positions

-Currently, Cheney is an adjoint professor at the University of Colorado, Colorado Springs, an adjunct professor at the University of Utah, Salt Lake City, and an adjunct professor at the University of Waikato, Hamilton, NZ.
-He is also an Associate Investigator with the Ohio Employee Ownership Center at Kent State University, Kent, OH USA, where he was recently a professor of communication studies and the coordinator of doctoral education and interdisciplinary research in the College of Communication and Information.
+Currently, Cheney is an adjoint professor at the University of Colorado in Colorado Springs, an adjunct professor at the University of Utah in Salt Lake City, and an adjunct professor at the University of Waikato, Hamilton, New Zealand.
+He is also an Associate Investigator with the Ohio Employee Ownership Center at Kent State University, Kent, Ohio, where he was recently a professor of communication studies and the coordinator of doctoral education and interdisciplinary research in the College of Communication and Information.
 In addition, he is an associate of the faculties of humanities, social sciences and business at Mondragon University in the Basque Country, Spain.
 Previously, he taught at the University of Illinois at Urbana-Champaign (1984-1986), The University of Colorado at Boulder (1986-1995), The University of Montana (1995-2002), The University of Utah (2002–10) and The University of Texas at Austin (2010-11).
 Cheney held tenure-track or tenured positions in all these institutions.